wp-plugins/8tracks-shortcode/readme.txt

 Some useful syntax examples:

-A Specific Mix [8tracks url=""]
+1. A Specific Mix [8tracks url=""]
-A Specific DJ [8tracks dj="some username"]
+2. A Specific DJ [8tracks dj="some username"]
-A Specific Collection [8tracks smart_id="collection url"]
+3. A Specific Collection [8tracks smart_id="collection url"]

-URL may contain either the numerical ID of your mix (for example, http://8tracks.com/mixes/388942 ), or the mix's name (for example, http://8tracks.com/songsthatsaved/the-fall-version ).
+URL may contain either the numerical ID of your mix.
 The same is true of collections.
-The above example could have been either [8tracks smart_id="http://8tracks.com/mix_sets/collection:645:favorite-artwork"] or [8tracks smart_id="collection:645:favorite-artwork"]

-Random Collection from Tags [8tracks tags="some, tags, here"] Random Collection by Artist [8tracks artist="some artist"] Random Collection from 8tracks' Charts [8tracks sort="recent, hot, popular"]
+1. Random Collection from Tags [8tracks tags="some, tags, here"]
+2. Random Collection by Artist [8tracks artist="some artist"]
+3. Random Collection from 8tracks' Charts [8tracks sort="recent, hot, popular"]

 Parameters: